Moviestar (Harpo song): Release and commercial performance

 "Moviestar" would eventually also become a hit in Oceania, reaching the top-ten in both Australia and New Zealand.
 The appeal for the single there is largely attributed to ABBA, who created an appeal for Swedish artists; this combined with the fact that Lyngstad sang backing vocals on the track were deemed enough to guarantee a charting hit.
 It reached number one in all three Scandinavian countries while also reaching number ten in Finland.
-To broaden his commercial appeal in Sweden, the Swedish-language version of "Moviestar" was issued as a single and eventually also reached number on Svensktoppen in 1976.
+To broaden his commercial appeal in Sweden, the Swedish-language version of "Moviestar" was issued as a single and eventually also reached number one on Svensktoppen in 1976.
 Seeing the commercial success it had in continental Europe, the UK branch of EMI attempted to re-release the single on their label.
 However, this move was blocked by DJM who threatened a lawsuit as it would breach contract.
 They eventually relented which led to "Movie Star" becoming a chart hit in the UK, reaching number 24 on the UK Singles Chart in May 1976.

 To capitalize on the single reaching number one in West Germany, EMI quickly put together unreleased recordings done by Harpo and released them as Moviestar, which includes both the title track and the B-side "Teddy Love".
 In the Netherlands and Belgium, it was released as I Wrote a Love Song.
 In Sweden, the album reached number two, held off the top spot by Nya Perspektiv by Ola Magnell and I Love to Love by Tina Charles.
 "Moviestar" has since appeared on numerous compilation albums including EMI Europe Presents: Our Message Is Music in 1977.'